Safe and Sound Protocol (SSP)

-The Safe and Sound Protocol (SSP), developed by Stephen Porges, is a listening-based program that supports nervous system regulation and a sense of safety in connection.
+The Safe and Sound Protocol (SSP) is a listening-based program that supports nervous system regulation and a sense of safety in connection.

 SSP is intended to support the conditions that allow the nervous system to feel safer over time, which may make everyday experiences feel more manageable.